olutobi1996/pure-souls/README.md

   - Featured at the top of the website, the full responsive navigation bar includes links to the Home, In-Depth Sign-Up, Video and all these features are below each other on the same page to allow for easy navigation.
   - This section will allow the user to easily navigate from each different sections of the page across all devices without having to revert back to the previous page via the ‘back’ button.
 It is also use if you want to just view one section without having to read the other sections of the website.
 The navigation bar also includes text under the title "Pure Souls" welcoming people to the yoga and meditation website.
+  - The navigation bar uses css styling to center element and when viewed on other applications will adapt to the width and height of technology used.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png) !!